 - The impact of SHM sensors on recycling

-- Near-net shape metallic process development OR additive manufacturing of metallic components (near-net)?
+- Near-net shape metallic process development as well as near-net additive manufacturing of metallic components

 - Inhouse recycling from cast housing production scrap